How to Change Your Chromecast to a New Wi-Fi Network

 Perform a Simple Chromecast Network Switch

 If your existing network is active, you’re merely switching Chromecast from one to another.
+This is also the solution for when you’re having connectivity issues.

+Once you’ve followed these steps, you’ll need to reconnect your Chromecast device to the internet.
+We’ve outlined those steps further below.
 Keep in mind that the Wi-Fi network on Chromecast needs to match with the one on your phone.
 If you get the error message, this could be the issue.

 Setup Chromecast for New Modem or Router